mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 # Limitations

 This approach to this problem does come with some caveats.
-We could construct a data model that only uses two colours, like a line of vertices or a [star graph](https://en.wikipedia.org/wiki/Star_(graph_theory)) which this method will work well one, given that even with thousands of entities they will still optimally use two colours (and we will find a solution close to that with our greedy algorithm).
+We could construct a data model that only uses two colours like a line of vertices or a [star graph](https://en.wikipedia.org/wiki/Star_(graph_theory)), which this algorithm will work well on.
+Even with thousands of entities they will still optimally use two colours (and we will find a solution close to that with our greedy algorithm).
 The worst case is a complete graph, which is defined as a graph where all vertices are adjacent which means every vertex would need a different colour, which means the trivial solution (process one entity at a time) is the only solution.

-Most data models will lie somewhere inbetween this, the number of colours (or groups to process) will decrease the closer we are to a graph that only requires two colours (these are called bipartite graphs).
+Most data models will lie somewhere inbetween this, the number of colours (or groups to process) will decrease with increased similarity to a graph that only requires two colours (namely bipartite graphs).

 # Conclusion